MailTape/MailTape-v1/_posts/2017-01-22-Detroit-Swindle.md

 track7_title: The Bamboos – Get in the Scene
 track7_color: trippy
 episode_URL: 'http://mailta.pe/244/Detroit-Swindle/'
+description: >-
+  This morning, let yourself dive into complete blissfulness with the soulful beat of our guests Detroit Swindle.
 ---
 <p id="introduction">This morning, let yourself dive into complete blissfulness with the soulful beat of our guests [Detroit Swindle](https://soundcloud.com/detroitswindle "Soundcloud").
 Awake with their chilled out yet rhythmic musical selection that highlights the return of soul in hip-hop symbolized by three great artists.
 Detroit Swindle is a Dutch duo of DJs, renown for connecting an incredibly wide variety of musical genres into their work, making their style one of a kind and quite unpredictable.
 One of their masterpieces "You, Me, Here, Now" will make you want to discover more so push the volume up folks and enjoy!
 </p>